yrashk/clam/README.md

 "Blackbox"-style libraries are effectively runtime interpreters of table-based programs (lists of options) which leads to indirect code path.
-CLAM makes command line arguments processing straighforward, easy to follow and inifinitely customizable.
+CLAM makes command line arguments processing straightforward, easy to follow and infinitely customizable.

 ## How do I run tests?